playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 5. Make the list of actions function as-expected

-Strap in - this is going to be a long challenge.
-By the end of it we'll have a functioning application shell with a real-world example of dependency injection.
+Strap in — this is going to be a long challenge.
+By the end of it, we'll have a functioning application shell with a real-world example of dependency injection.

-## 1. Creating an Initial App Layout
+## Step 1: Creating an Initial App Layout {#challenge-step-1}

 To start, we'll need a layout component that includes a basic sidebar and main contents.